SupervisedStylometry/SuperStyl/README.md

 ## Installing

-You will need python3.9 or later, `pip` and optionnaly `virtualenv`
+You will need python3.9 or a later version, `pip` and optionnaly `virtualenv`

 ```bash
 git clone https://github.com/SupervisedStylometry/SuperStyl.git